nickapos/vagrant-chef/vm-automation-presentation.md

 Vagrant Berkshelf is a Vagrant plugin that adds Berkshelf integration to the Chef provisioners.
 Vagrant Berkshelf will automatically download and install cookbooks onto the Vagrant Virtual Machine.

-If the Vagrant Berkshelf plugin is installed, it will intelligently detect when a Berksfile is present in the same working directory as the Vagrantfile.
+If the Vagrant Berkshelf plugin is installed, it will detect when a Berksfile is present in the same working directory as the Vagrantfile.

 Vagrant-berkshelf is installed using the following command: